Featured

 Why would Boris Johnson suggest that 20 minutes hand-washing was the best defence if he could avoid someone with symptoms, suggest they wear a mask correctly or ensure sick people stay at home on statutory sick pay?

-With telecommunications, call centres, Internet connectivity and a huge workforce, could public information, the media and a telephone network not have provided everyone with the means to information about COVID-19, to work together to reduce transmission?
 It seems as if the UK government had been preparing for a pandemic with a simulation called Operation Cygnus in 2016.
 When the spread of SARS-COV2 was announced by the World Health Organisation in January 2020, what strategy was in place?

 Small independent businesses such as pubs suffered during the Pandemic – Image by Peter Pruzina from Pixabay